 - You mostly want Japan’s biggest bucket-list icons: Kanazawa is rewarding, but it is not the place to prioritize over Kyoto, Nara, or major first-trip highlights if your time is very limited.

-- You only want a quick traditional photo stop: If you are not interested in food, craft culture, or slower wandering, the detour may feel less worthwhile.
+- You only want a quick traditional photo stop: If you are not interested in food, craft culture, gardens, or slower wandering, the detour may feel less worthwhile.

 - You dislike transfers and tight travel days: Kanazawa works best when you treat it as an overnight stop, not a squeeze-in between other major cities.